Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 56 points or more only once this year.
+- Oklahoma State has combined with its opponents to score more than 54.5 points just one time this season.

-- Kansas and its opponents have combined to score more than 56 points in four of six games this season.
+- Kansas' games have gone over 54.5 points in five of six chances this season.

-- Saturday's total is 12.7 points higher than the combined 43.3 PPG average of the two teams.
+- The combined points per game average of the two teams, 43.3, is 11.2 points fewer than Saturday's over/under.

-- The 56-point over/under for this game is 2.4 points below the 58.4 points per game average total in Jayhawks games this season.
+- The 54.5-point total for this game is 3.9 points below the 58.4 points per game average total in Jayhawks games this season.

 Oklahoma State Stats and Trends

-- In Oklahoma State's seven games this season, it has five wins against the spread.
+- Oklahoma State has five wins against the spread in seven games this year.

-- Oklahoma State's games this year have hit the over on two of six set point totals (33.3%).
+- Oklahoma State's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- This year, the Cowboys have turned the ball over nine times, one more than the Jayhawks' takeaways (8).
+- The Cowboys have turned the ball over one more time (9 total) than the Jayhawks have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.